Slavery and Human Trafficking Statement 2023

 The Group endorses the UN Declaration of Human Rights and supports the UN Guiding Principles of Business and Human Rights.
 The Group adheres to the International Labour Organisation Fundamental Conventions and does not tolerate child labour or forced labour.
 The Group also respects freedom of association and the rights of employees to be represented by trade unions or works councils.

-Relevant provisions within the UK VCCE include:
+Relevant provisions within the UK VCCE are not limited to but include:

-The Group also continues to comply with FCA rules in SYSC 8 ‘Outsourcing’ and the PRA’s SS2/21 Supervisory Statement on Outsourcing and third party risk management .These require us to:
+The Group also continues to comply with FCA rules in Senior Management Arrangements, Systems and Controls 8 ‘Outsourcing’ and the PRA’s SS2/21 Supervisory Statement on Outsourcing and third-party risk management.
+These require us to:

 Our policies on slavery and human trafficking

-Over the year, no instances of modern slavery were reported through the Group’s Whistleblowing processes.
-The Group annually reviews its whistleblowing procedures and policies.
-In compliance with the Act, the Group does not support excessive overtime in OSBI and our employees in India are required to work in accordance with local legislation.
 The Group’s Workforce Advisory Forum (known as OurVoice) is in place to gather the views of the workforce to enable the Board and Group Executive Committee to consider a broadly representative range of stakeholder perspectives to guide future strategic decisions.
-In the event that any employee wishes to bring an issue to a senior stakeholder’s attention, they are encouraged to speak with their relevant representative.
+In the event, that any employee wishes to bring an issue to a senior stakeholder’s attention, they are encouraged to speak with their relevant representative.
 Robust grievance mechanisms exist within the Group Grievance Policy so that employees may raise a grievance in the event of behaviour inconsistent with the Group’s values.
-In 2022, the Group did not receive any employee based grievances in relation to modern slavery or human trafficking.
+In 2023, the Group did not receive any employee-based grievances in relation to modern slavery or human trafficking.

 All policies are available on the Group’s intranet.